Frequently Asked Questions and Answers

 I can't install the program.
 It tells me the file is corrupt.

-Check your computer for viruses!
+Check your computer for viruses and malware!
 The most likely cause of this is a virus infecting the EXE that you have downloaded.
-When you run the CSE HTML Validator setup program, it detects the corruption and lets you know about it.
-If you don't find any viruses on your computer, try downloading the file again.
+When you run the CSS HTML Validator setup program, it detects the corruption and lets you know about it.
+If you don't find any viruses or malware on your computer then try downloading the file again.
+Also, make sure the file that you get is digitally signed by AI Internet Solutions LLC.

 How do I do a silent install?